About Dr. Fried

 Dr. Fried has been interviewed for or quoted in several major news outlets, including:

 Dr. Fried has published in areas of depression, stress, substance use, treatment and research ethics, including informed consent and ethical issues related to the use of the internet in practice and research in several top scientific journals, including Archives of General Psychiatry (JAMA Psychiatry), Journal of Consulting and Clinical Psychology, and Professional Psychology: Research and Practice.
 Dr. Fried is a member of the editorial board for the journal Ethics and Behavior and serves as the Ethics Editor of the Clinical Psychologist (APA, Division 12).
 Below are some sample publications:

-- Fried, A.L., & Fisher, C.B. (in press).
+Fried, A.L., & Fisher, C.B.
+(2018).
 Ethical issues in child and adolescent psychotherapy research.
 In J.R.
 Weisz and A.E.
 Kazdin (eds.)
 Evidence-based Psychotherapies for Children and Adolescents, Third Edition.
 New York, NY: Guilford.